 They often have a sad story to tell

 There are many reasons why older cats may end up at a shelter.
 They have been handed in once a couple has a child.
-Their owner has died or moved into a retirement home or simply they are no longer loved and wanted.
-Every pet deserves to be loved and cherished into old age.
+Their owner has died or moved into a retirement home or they are no longer loved and wanted.
+Every pet deserves to be cherished into old age.

 You may be their only chance

 A kitten will almost always find a home, many seniors don’t.
 So why not give them a chance of a loving new home?
 They will reward you with many years of cuddles and love.
 I have adopted several adult cats and have not once regretted doing so.

 Where can I adopt a senior cat from?

 Almost all animal shelters have plenty of senior cats who desperately need a loving home.
 If you are looking for a purebred cat, some breeders are often looking for a new home for a former breeding cat.
 Speak to your local cat association.